Grauenwolf/BrimstoneMissions/DocumentationDocNet/Turns.md

 If all characters are KO'd at the same time, the mission is failed and KO'd heroes must roll for injury/madness.

-**Run away**, ending the missiong immediately.
+**Run away**, ending the mission immediately.
 The mission is failed and KO'd heroes must roll for injury/madness.

 ## 1. Hold Back the Darkness